CyberTrackerConservation/aerialsurvey/README.md

   <img src="https://github.com/CyberTrackerConservation/aerialsurvey/blob/main/screenshots/metadata.png" alt="Metadata entry" style="width: 50%;">
 </div>

-### 2. Rapid Icon-Based Entry
+### 2. Rapid icon-based entry
-The observation interface uses large, icon-driven buttons to represent standard observation protocols.
+The main observation interface uses large icon buttons to represent data options.
 This allows observers to:
 * Quickly identify and tap the correct category or type
-* Minimize errors through visual recognition
+* Minimize errors through visual recognition and muscle-memory
 * Log observations with minimal attention diverted from the field
 * The icon layout can be customized for the specific device.
 This includes the number of icon columns as well as the icon sizes.